 While borrowers used an FSA PIN in previous years, the government introduced the new FSA ID in 2015 to ramp up online security.
 These days, the FSA ID provides a secure and easy way to log into your financial aid accounts and sign legal documents without compromising your personal information.

 What is an FSA ID?

-The FSA ID is a username and password that gives you the unique benefit of logging into your accounts — while removing all personally identifiable information.
+The FSA ID is a username and password that gives you the unique benefit of logging into your accounts and electronically signing documents — while removing all personally identifiable information.